elevate0123/CSE/5 Sociology/Paper 1/02 Sociology as Science.md

 12. Positivism is a Pseudo-Scientific discipline
 13. Critical Theorist #Habermas - P loses sight of the actors reducing them to passive entities determined by natural forces.
 Empirical Anarchism - Socio for Humanist approach & not Positivist approach
 14. #Ritzer - Sociology is a multi pragmatic science in its own sense
+15. Too narrow in focus, ignores subjective aspects of human behaviour & unable to account for social change  #criticism

-However, Positivist freed social sciences from the clutches of religion and speculative philosophy, thus laying a solid foundation of a systematic study of society
+However, Positivist freed social sciences from the clutches of religion and speculative philosophy, thus laying a solid foundation of a systematic study of society #conclusion